shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/Unit-Testing-on-Polygon.md

 it("2. only master should be able to add owner", async () => {
     // Get deployed contract
     const company = await Company.deployed();
-    // Check if the user2(is not master) get reverted when attempting to add owner await truffleAssert.reverts(
+    // Check if the user2 (is not master) gets reverted when attempting to add owner await truffleAssert.reverts(
         company.addOwner(user1, {from: user2}),
     );